YarosMallorca/adobe_dns_filter/README.md

 # Adobe Deactivation Bypass

-This simple script allows you to bypass the Adobe Creative Cloud deactivation limit.
+This simple script allows you to bypass the Adobe deactivation prompt.

-Note: This requires a cracked version of the Adobe software to work.

 Remove this easily with this script: